Typhon0130/scrapping-tools/README.md

 ### python start

 Download and Install python.exe.
-Type like taht `pipe --version` and set pip paht to system environment variable.
+Type like taht `pipe --version` and set pip path to system environment variable.

 ### About Python Module